Caption-Generatorr/Caption-generator/README.md

 # Caption-generator

-The caption generator based on ML model.
+The caption generator based on ML model.In main file there is a google drive link from there u can access the model and use that which is developed by shivanshu rajput,vikass sahni,Vineet Sharma